4GeeksAcademy/master-javascript-programming-exercises/README.md

 1. **app.js**: Represents the entry python file that will be executed by the computer.
 2. **README.md**: Contains exercise instructions.
 3. **test.js**: Contains the testing script for the exercise (you don't have to open this file).

+> Note: The exercises have automatic grading but its very rigid and string, my recommendation is to ignore the tests and use them only as a recommendation or you can get frustrated.

 ## Contributors